 - Cold & raw food.
 Cold drinks and raw foods should be minimal in a child’s diet.
 We would never give a baby cold milk!
 Excess cold causes phlegm and slows digestion.
 You can give your child small amounts of raw food, ideally seasonal.
 It’s winter now so pears, apples and carrots are ideal.
 Tropical fruits such as watermelon and cantaloupe are too cooling.

 - Sunlight.
 Chen Wen Zhong of 1252CE observed and expressed, “Things that grow in the shade do not grow strongly”.
-Considering we have a Vitamin D deficiency epidemic in Australia, very much so in Melbourne, this rings true.
+Considering we have a Vitamin D deficiency epidemic in New Zealand, very much so in Auckland, this rings true.
 We all need some sun and so do our kids.